DegreeCalc

 Wisconsin College Costs Overview

 Wisconsin is home to 7+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at WI public universities is $10,600 per year, which is 3% below the national average of $10,940.
+The average in-state tuition at WI public universities is $10,600 per year, which is 3% below the national planning benchmark of $10,940.
 When you add room and board ($11,200/year), the total annual cost of attending a public university in Wisconsin reaches $21,800.

 Private universities in Wisconsin average $35,400 per year in tuition alone, making a 4-year private degree approximately $186,400 including room and board.
 For students seeking a more affordable path, Wisconsin community colleges charge an average of just $4,600 per year, offering significant savings for the first two years before transferring to a four-year institution.